Last Updated on

 If you’re the person that’s ready to start building something of your own however, this guide aims to teach you the basics (and a little advanced stuff) that can get you there as quickly as possible while spending the least amount of money possible (and without too much confusing jargon).

 Let’s do it…

-Picking a niche (what you want to blog about)
+Picking a niche (what you will blog about)

 So if you have ever looked into this type of thing before you know that the advice you always hear is “blog about something you are passionate about“.
 You don’t have to do that, but it’s good advice generally.